Where are you located?

 What is the process when I arrive for my Tour?

-When you arrive at our office for your ATV Tour, each pilot will complete our standard contract, pay for the Tour, leave the security deposit (usually as a pre-authorization on a credit card), leave your email (so we can send you the photos after), and we will explain any additional options like the 420cc model or ATV Damage Insurance.
+When you arrive at our office for your ATV Tour, each pilot will complete our standard contract, pay for the Tour, leave the security deposit (usually as a pre-authorization on a credit card), leave your email (so we can send you the photos after), and we will explain any additional options like other models and ATV Damage Insurance.
 We will present your guide and our private transport will take you to our Base.
 You will return to our office after the tour to cancel/confirm your pre-authorization and give feedback about the tour.

 I do not have any experience on ATVs, can I still take your tour?